benwilcock/backstagecon-2023/README.md

 # backstagecon-2023

 Thanks for taking the time to see my talk at BackstageCon 2023.
-This folder represnets my notes and other setup necessary to recreate what I built for the demonstration of "Backchat".
+This folder represents my notes and other setup instructions necessary to recreate what I built for the demonstration of "Backchat".

 ## Launching The LLM Servers and UI's